Lauren Colucci, General Manager

 Before joining KCPW, Lauren worked on communication campaigns and websites, designed institutional and financial assessments, and carried out research and documentation for organizations on both coasts, in the south, and in South America on issues ranging from the arts to conservation to diplomacy.
 After a stint at Rutgers University, Lauren first landed in Salt Lake to attend the University of Utah and study journalism.
 She holds a B.S. in Mass Communication.
-Passionate about long-form and local reporting, Lauren is glad to be producing The Rundown and contributing to public dialogue and understanding.
-Email her in English or Spanish at firstname.lastname@example.org.
+Passionate about long-form and local reporting, Lauren is glad to be contributing to an organization that preserves independent voices and promotes public dialogue and understanding.
+E-mail her in English or Spanish at firstname.lastname@example.org.

 Jesse Ellis, Operations and Program Director

-Roger McDonough was born and raised in Salt Lake City, but has lived in Argentina, Bolivia, Virginia, New Jersey and Southern California.
-He holds an M.A. in Public Policy and Development Management from Georgetown University, a parallel degree from the Universidad Nacional de San Martín (Argentina), and a B.A. in English from the University of Utah.
-A practiced freelance print and radio journalist, Roger joined our news team after several years in the nonprofit world.
+Roger has an M.A. in Public Policy and Development Management from Georgetown University, a parallel degree from the Universidad Nacional de San Martín (Argentina), and a B.A. in English from the University of Utah.
+A practiced freelance print and radio journalist and Salt Lake City native, Roger provides local news weekday afternoons and hosts Behind the Headlines.
 He previously contributed to KCPW with an award-winning local history segment that was developed in partnership with the Salt Lake City Public Library, where he worked for nine years.
 Roger says he is drawn to public radio because he’s an auditory learner, and calls radio “the best medium in the world.”
-He is currently the host of KCPW’s daily news show, The Rundown.
-Email him in English or Spanish at email@example.com.
+E-mail him in English or Spanish at email@example.com.